openstack-archive/fuel-web/docs/develop/nailgun/customization/settings.rst

 * *values* list is needed for settings of "radio" or "select" type to declare its possible values.
 Options from "values" list also support dependencies and conflcits declaration.
+* *min* is actual for settings of "text_list" or "textarea_list" type to declare a minimum input list length for the setting
+* *max* is actual for settings of "text_list" or "textarea_list" type to declare a maximum input list length for the setting

 .. _restrictions: